-Allergan Inc. (AGN)’s wrinkle treatment Botox, approved in the U.S. for preventing chronic migraines, provides only modest relief for patients with the headaches, an analysis of previous studies showed.
+Allergan Inc. (AGN:US)’s wrinkle treatment Botox, approved in the U.S. for preventing chronic migraines, provides only modest relief for patients with the headaches, an analysis of previous studies showed.

 The study, published today in the Journal of the American Medical Association, found that Botox had no benefit for those with episodic migraines that occur less than 15 times a month, or chronic tension headaches that occur more than 15 times a month.
 The analysis also showed that Botox reduced chronic migraines and daily headaches by only about two per month.

 Botox was approved in the U.S. in October 2010 for chronic migraines, those occurring more than 15 times a month lasting more than four hours each, even though results from studies on the drug’s benefit were mixed, the authors wrote.
 Today’s findings are the first to assess the available research to show which headaches the treatment helps and which it doesn’t, lead study author Jeffrey Jackson said.